Vyral/sam-levy/_posts/2021-10-11-behind-the-scenes-with-chris-and-tori-romero.md

 Today’s video is a special one.
 We’re visiting with a couple of clients who just closed on their new home and happen to be very good friends of mine. **Chris and Tori Romero invited me to their brand new home to talk about their experience working with us, the plans they have for the new place, and how much they’re loving homeownership.**

 Right now, they’re getting ready to take out the existing carpet and replace it all with wood floors.
 They’re also painting the walls white and installing brand new outlets.
 There were a lot of funky colors in the home from the previous owner, so they’re repainting everything to be more neutral and fit their style.
-They’re replacing the current kitchen appliances with stainless steel ones as well.&nbsp;
+They’re replacing the current kitchen appliances with stainless steel ones as well.

 A giant safe in the middle of the master bedroom was an interesting thing to see.
 It’s bolted into the ground, so they’ll need to have that removed too.